Charles Murray (political scientist)

 Charles Alan Murray (/ˈmɜri/; born January 8, 1943) is an American political scientist.
 He is the W.H.
-Brady Scholar at the American Enterprise Institute, a conservative think tank in Washington, DC.
+Brady Scholar at the American Enterprise Institute, a conservative think tank in Washington, D.C.

 Murray's work is highly controversial.
 His book Losing Ground: American Social Policy, 1950–1980 (1984) discussed the American welfare system.
-He co-wrote the book The Bell Curve (1994), co-authored with Richard Herrnstein, in which the authors argue that in American society, in the course of the 20th century, intelligence became a better predictor than parental socioeconomic status or education level of many individual outcomes, including income, job performance, pregnancy out of wedlock, and crime, and that social welfare programs and education efforts to improve social outcomes for the disadvantaged are largely counterproductive.
-The Bell Curve also claimed that average intelligence quotient (IQ) differences between racial and ethnic groups are at least partly genetic in origin, a view that is now considered discredited by mainstream science.
+In the book The Bell Curve (1994), he and co-author Richard Herrnstein argue that in 20th-century American society, intelligence became a better predictor than parental socioeconomic status or education level of many individual outcomes, including income, job performance, pregnancy out of wedlock, and crime, and that social welfare programs and education efforts to improve social outcomes for the disadvantaged are largely counterproductive.
+The Bell Curve also argues that average intelligence quotient (IQ) differences between racial and ethnic groups are at least partly genetic in origin, a view that is now considered discredited by mainstream science.